African Culture Through the Arts

 - Students in music, dance, theater, visual arts and African Studies are highly encouraged to apply.

-- Students who have a judicial record and will be on probation for a judicial offense at any point during the program may petition to study abroad.
+- Students who will be on probation at any point during the program for a judicial offense that took place less than a calendar year from the program start date may not study abroad.
 Click here to read the entire judicial policy.

 - Applicants must be matriculated OHIO students.
 Non-OHIO applicants must have successfully completed high school or its equivalent.